 Yes, I’m a marriage and family therapist but I’m also a mom.
 I was 6 months postpartum with my first baby when I found out I was pregnant with my second.
 This was not exactly a planned event and I am a consummate planner.
 Needless to say, I was overwhelmed and terrified.
 I felt like I was just getting my parenting sea legs and was suddenly going to be thrown into a momentous storm.

-So I did what any person would do, I panicked and then consulted the internet, asking “how to survive two under two?”
-My babies are now 1 and 2, and we're all okay.
-I can confidently say we made it through the first year, and I learned many things along the way.
+So I did what any person would do: I panicked and then consulted the internet, asking “how do I survive two under two?”
+I can confidently say we made it through the first year.
+My babies are now 1 and 2, and we’re all okay.
+However, I want to share some of the valuable things I learned along the way.

 While the one thing I know to be consistently true is that nothing is consistent and that the next year will bring a whole new set of triumphs and challenges, there are a few tips I have for living (not just surviving) with two under two.